Atomicbunny/7k00_16s/README.md

 --- Equilibration ---

 1. run 7k00md-equil.slurm with pdbreader files
-2. check that trajectory generated is acceptable
+2. check that trajectory generated is acceptable using vmd and analysis tools.

 --- Addition of TMAO and Dynamics ---